zsahmed/dialogflow_cloudfunction/README.md

 4. The Agent ingests training data within minutes, allowing for quick and easy testing and development cycles.

 5. The Agent has difficulty understanding native English speakers when pronouncing non-native city locations.
-For example, the Agent could not pick up `Mogi Guaçu` when pronounced by a native english speaker.
+For example, the Agent could not pick up `Mogi Guaçu` when pronounced by a native English speaker.

     Fortunately, the Agent will accept both speech and text, so the remedy for these scenarios could be to simply use the keyboard when speaking to the Agent over Google Assistant.

-6. There have been some cases of inconsistencies with the built in Entities on Google DialogFlow based on which platform the user is testing with.
+6. There have been some cases of inconsistencies with the built in Entities on Google Dialogflow based on which platform the user is testing with.

-   For example, when a user mentions `Tanzania`, the DialogFlow console will resolve the value to `Tanzania` but when testing on Google Assistant, `Tanzania` resolved to `Tanzania, United Republic of`.
+   For example, when a user mentions `Tanzania`, the Dialogflow console will resolve the value to `Tanzania` but when testing on Google Assistant, `Tanzania` resolved to `Tanzania, United Republic of`.
 This has to be manually handled in the codebase.